RealTimeChris/DiscordCoreAPI/Documentation/Examples/Login.md

 ---
 - Install the dependencies, and `#include Index.hpp"`.
 - Create a string with your bot's token.
-- Run the `DiscordCoreAPI::DiscordCoreClient::setup()` function, using your bot token as an argument, as well as a string to act as a "command prefix" for accepting commands via message input.
+- Create a pointer of type `DiscordCoreAPI:DiscordCoreClient`, using your bot token as an argument, as well as a string to act as a "command prefix" for accepting commands via message input.
 - Run the `DiscordCoreAPI::DiscordCoreClient::runBot()` function.

 ```cpp